 Accident benefits are available to anyone involved in an automobile accident.
 It does not matter if you were at fault.
 The criteria to be eligible for accident benefits depend on certain facts surrounding your life and the medical evidence supporting your physical and psychological injuries.
-Our lawyers have the experience necessary to navigate you through the claim or dispute process.
+Our personal injury lawyers in Toronto and the GTA region have the experience necessary to navigate you through the claim or dispute process.

 You will be eligible for Non-Earner Benefits if you satisfy any of the following conditions: